Australia election: What you need to know | Politics

 "Tonight, I have spoken to the leader of the opposition and the incoming prime minister, Anthony Albanese.
 And I've congratulated him on his election victory this evening," Morrison said, adding he was stepping down as leader of his party.
 "I think people have had enough of division, what they want is to come together as a nation and I intend to lead that," Albanese said.

 "While it's mathematically possible that we win in Kooyong, it's definitely difficult," Treasurer Josh Frydenberg, who was poised to become one of the highest-ranking cabinet ministers ever to be voted out of parliament.
+THE NEXT PRIME MINISTER

+* Albanese is a pragmatic leader from a working-class background who has pledged to end divisions in the country.
 THE PARLIAMENT

 The House of Representatives has 151 seats, 76 of which are needed for a majority to form the government.
 With 55% of the vote counted, Labor had 72 seats, the coalition 52 while independents and the Greens held 11, the Australian Broadcasting Corp projected.
 A further 16 seats remained in doubt.